-Ed Tel Endowment Fund Asset Mix vs. Policy Mix DESCRIPTION The objective of an endowment fund is to provide a source of income in perpetuity while ensuring the real purchasing power of the fund is maintained.
+Ed Tel Endowment Fund Asset Mix vs. Policy Mix

+The objective of an endowment fund is to provide a source of income in perpetuity while ensuring the real purchasing power of the fund is maintained.
 The Ed Tel Endowment Fund was created in 1995 to hold the financial assets generated by the sale of Edmonton Telephones to TELUS Corporation.
 It is considered a financial legacy for future generations that delivers a stable, sustainable and growing dividend for the City.

-The Ed Tel Endowment Fund paid a dividend of \$49 million in 2019.
-This was composed of a regular dividend of \$39 million and a special dividend of \$10 million, as a result of the strong performance achieved by the fund over the preceding several years.
-This was the largest distribution since the fund was established.
+The Ed Tel Endowment Fund paid a dividend of \$40 million in 2020 and ended the year at its highest market value since the fund was established.
+The total dividend to be paid in 2021 is set at \$41 million.

 Ed Tel Endowment Fund Performance vs. Benchmark